ESA-EarthCODE/portal/index.md

 ## EarthCODE Portal <!--{as="esa-main-section"}-->

+EarthCODE envisions leveraging technology to empower FAIR and Open Earth System Science, fostering innovation and collaboration for a sustainable future.

 This portal shall provide an entry point to the collaborative development tools and resources, as well as access to community guidelines and open documentation to help researchers adopt FAIR